 What other animals migrate to Massachusetts in the spring?

 The annual butterfly migration in Massachusetts truly is a magical event.
 Watching as millions of butterflies flit across the sky is a natural wonderment, to say the least.
 But this migration isn’t the only one to keep an eye out for when spring arrives.
 In fact, the first week of May usually brings about a tremendous amount of migratory birds through the area.
 Some birds begin their migration through the area earlier—say mid-April, while others have a relatively regular schedule.
-Keep an eye out for these migrating birds, which include the Scarlet Tanagers, Wood Thrushes, and Yellow Warblers to name a few.
-Also, make sure to read all about the annual hummingbird migration in Massachusetts, too!
+Keep an eye out for the following migrating birds:

 What are the best signs of spring in Massachusetts?

 Spring in Massachusetts can absolutely be a time to rejoice.
 Winter becomes a memory and the last remnants of snow disappear.
 But how else can you tell that spring in MA is here?
-A few early signs of spring that you can keep watch for include the blossoming of flowers, the chirping of black-capped chickadees, skunk cabbage blooming, and wood frogs clacking.
+A few early signs of spring that you can keep watch for include:

 How can I best enjoy nature in Massachusetts?